jugem3rd/access-log-tracer/README.md

 ## License
 - The source code of this application is published under the [MIT License](LICENSE).
 - Please use the GeoLite2 database in accordance with MaxMind's license.
+- For details on third-party licenses, please see [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY).

 ## Contributing
 We welcome pull requests and issue reports.
 Before contributing, please check the following: